ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Revised alternative computing of N_S challenge when DTLS is used.

 * Clarified maximum size of the OSCORE Sender ID.

+* Clarified parameters left "not set" in the Security Context.

 * Clarified meaning of 'cred_fmt'.